jianshu93/parahmm/docs/index.md

 ### SIMD with AVX intrinsics
 To further utilize SIMD instructions to speed up the computation, we need to vectorize the computation of the inner loop.
 AVX instructions could compute 8 floating point numbers with a single instruction which should be able to accelerate our algorithm a lot.
 Let’s check the actual computation first.
 The following graph is a visualized abstraction of the computation in the forward algorithm.
 ![GitHub Logo](VisualForward.png)
+*Figure 3.
+Visualization of forward algorithm alpha computation*

 As you can see, each thread would need to compute the sum of all multiplication results for a single value in column alpha[t].
 It is simple to use AVX instructions for the multiplication part.
 However, in the end we need to compute the sum of the values in the 256bits register, which is not very efficient since we need to perform a horizontal reduction by shifting and addition (six operations to get the sum of eight values).
 What is even worse is that in the log space, we cannot get the sum by simple addition.
 Instead, we have to perform an expensive logsum as we have discussed in the background section.
 The horizontal logsum becomes even more inefficient and this becomes a bottleneck for the SIMD utilization.
 The reason is that most of the computation time for forward algorithm is taken in the logsum operation and therefore parallelizing the multiplication part does not contribute too much.
 Since the key issue here is that we need to perform a horizontal summation with AVX instruction, we could change the problem to a vertical summation which accumulates the sum for each different alpha value we need to compute.
 The following figure shows the difference between these two approaches.
 ![GitHub Logo](verticalhorizon.png)
+*Figure 4.
+SIMD parallelism in vertical and horizonal*

 In the sequential algorithm, we have to perform the sum reduction since we are computing a single alpha value which is shown in the upper part.
 Our SIMD implementation avoids the reduction by putting the eight results in the SIMD vector and accumulating the multiplication results to the result vector.
 Here, we use an [AVX_Math]( http://software-lisc.fbk.eu/avx_mathfun/) library which could computes the logarithm and exponentials for AVX vectors.
 Based on that, we are able to implement the AVX_logsum which could add eight multiplication results to the accumulator and fully utilize the SIMD units.
 ```
 inline __m256 logadd(__m256 a, __m256 b) {